Alkaptonuria

 Non-pharmacological Prevention

-- Low-protein diet restricting tyrosine and phenylalanine intake to reduce homogentisic acid.
+Low-protein diet restricting phenylalanine and tyrosine intake to reduce homogentisic acid formation

-- Regular joint physiotherapy to maintain mobility and reduce stiffness.
+Regular joint exercise and physical therapy to maintain mobility and reduce arthropathy progression

 Outcome & Complications